Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample1_HelloWorld.md

 ## Getting a certificate with policy

-At some time later we could get the created certificate along with it's policy from the Key Vault.
+We can now get the created certificate along with its policy from the Key Vault.

 ```C# Snippet:CertificatesSample1GetCertificateWithPolicy
 KeyVaultCertificateWithPolicy certificate = client.GetCertificate(certName);